 Honba oshima tsumugi silk Honba oshima tsumugi

-Bright and Delicate Patterns
+Bright and delicate patterns

 General Production Process

-- 1. Pattern designing, Textile planning
+- 1. Pattern designing

 - 2. Gluing

-- 5. Mud dyeing After 20 times of dyeing with yeddo hawthorn, the yarns are dipped in mud made from iron rich soil; this is repeated 3 to 4 times and the tannin from the yeddo hawthorn reacts with the iron to make a subdued black.
-The process also makes the end fabric wrinkle-resistant, stainproof and static-free; the liquid is also a flame-retardant.
+After dyeing with yeddo hawthorn twenty times, the silk is dipped in a mud field made from iron-rich soil.
+In order to make the tannin in the yeddo hawthorn react with the iron to become a subdued black, the dipping is repeated three to four times.
+This process also makes the fabric wrinkle-resistant, stainproof, static-free, and flame-retardant.

-- 6. Preparation for weaving There are 28 preliminary tasks before weaving, such as warping, filature, gluing, stretching with paste, partial decoloration, rub-dyeing, untying the kasuri mat, and adjusting patterns.
+There are twenty-eight preparation steps before weaving, including warping, reeling silk, gluing, stretching with paste, partial decoloration, rub-dyeing, untying the kasuri mat, and adjusting the patterns.

-- 8. Adjusting kasuri patterns When using a takabata loom, after every 7 centimeters of weaving the warps are loosened and the patterns adjusted with a needle.
+When using a takabata loom, the warps are loosened after every seven centimeters of weaving and the patterns are adjusted with a needle.

-- 9. Product inspection All finished fabric is sent to the Honba Oshima Tsumugi Corporation center, where expert inspectors stringently check each bolt against a 20 item inspection list for length, width, color unevenness, and irregular kasuri patterns.
-Only those products meeting all the quality requirements receive a quality label and a genuine Honba Oshima Tsumugi brand mark.
+All finished fabric is sent to the Honba Oshima Tsumugi Association, where expert inspectors closely check each bolt of silk against an inspection list for length, width, uneven color, and irregular kasuri patterns.
+Only the products that meet all the quality requirements receive a quality label and a genuine Honba Oshima Tsumugi brand mark.

 Where to Buy & More Information